masolimano/maneage/README-hacking.md

 template, which is problably different from your system's `ls` (run them both with `--version` to check).

-Once the project is configured for your system, `./project prepare` and `./project make` will do the basic preparations and run the project's analysis with the custom version of software.
-The `project` script is just a wrapper, and with the commands above, it will call `top-prepare.mk` and `top-make.mk` (both are in the `reproduce/analysis/make` directory).
+Once the project is configured for your system, `./project make` will do the basic preparations and run the project's analysis with the custom version of software.
+The `project` script is just a wrapper, and with the `make` argument, it will first call `top-prepare.mk` and `top-make.mk` (both are in the `reproduce/analysis/make` directory).

-In the template, no particular preparation is necessary, so it will immediately finish and instruct you to run `./project make`.
-But in some projects, it can be very useful to do some very basic preparatory steps on the input data that can greatly optimize running of `./project make`.
-For example, you may need to query a server, to find how many input files there are.
-Once that number is known in the preparation phase, `./project make` can parallelize the analysis much more effectively.

-In terms of organization, `top-prepare.mk` and `top-make.mk` have an identical design, only a minor difference.
+In terms of organization, `top-prepare.mk` and `top-make.mk` have an identical design, only minor differences.
 So, let's continue the template's architecture with `top-make.mk`.
 Once you understand that, you'll clearly understand `top-prepare.mk` also.
 These very high-level files are relatively short and heavily commented so hopefully the descriptions in each comment will be enough to understand the general details.
 As you read this section, please also look at the contents of the mentioned files and directories to fully understand what is going on.

 Before starting to look into the top `top-make.mk`, it is important to recall that Make defines dependencies by files.
 Therefore, the